 CERTIFICATE OF CONSENT OF MEMBERS

-The undersigned, as President and Vice President/Secretary of the CitySide Lofts Condominium Association, Inc., certify and attest that this Third Amended and Restated Condominium Declaration and Covenants, Conditions, and Restrictions for The CitySide Lofts Condominiums (to which this certificate is attached) has been approved by the written consent of Members representing more than sixty-seven percent (67%) of the total votes which may be cast by all of the Members, and hereby consent to the filing of such instrument pursuant to the Condominium Property Act, Title 55, Chapter 15, Idaho Code.
+The undersigned, as President and Secretary/Treasurer of the CitySide Lofts Condominium Association, Inc., certify and attest that this Fourth Amended and Restated Condominium Declaration and Covenants, Conditions, and Restrictions for The CitySide Lofts Condominiums (to which this certificate is attached) has been approved by the written consent of Members representing more than sixty-seven percent (67%) of the total votes which may be cast by all of the Members, and hereby consent to the filing of such instrument pursuant to the Condominium Property Act, Title 55, Chapter 15, Idaho Code.

-DATED this ___ day of ______________, 2016.
+DATED this ___ day of ______________, 2023.